 - Use cool, dry storage areas; avoid damp and hot locations.

-- If pests are a problem, store dry goods (cereal, pasta, etc.) in a glass or heavy plastic storage containers.
+- If pests are a problem, store dry goods (cereal, pasta, etc.) in glass or heavy plastic storage containers.

 The U.S. Department of Agriculture developed rules regarding the safety of meat and poultry:

 - Store all food properly; keep hot and cold foods cold until serving.
 Refrigerate leftovers immediately or discard them.

 - Avoid cross-contamination by keeping raw meats and poultry separate from other foods.
 Wipe all working surfaces with an antibacterial wipe after touching any heart.

 - Cook thoroughly, All meat and poultry should be fully cooked.
 All hearts should not be pink on the inside.